 You don't have any saved articles.

-Resin deer lungs, a warthog and shells from HMS Endeavour are just a few of the curious specimens bound for a new Hintze Hall.
+Resin deer lungs, a warthog and shells from HMS Endeavour are just a few of the curious specimens to be explored in the new Hintze Hall.

 Efstratia Verveniotou, Senior Conservator at the Museum, offers a sneak peek inside the displays.

-When Hintze Hall, the Museum's central space, reopens in summer 2017, the first-floor balcony will host five carefully refurbished historic cases.
-They date to the earliest days of the Museum.
+The first-floor balcony of Hintze Hall hosts five carefully refurbished historic cases that date to the earliest days of the Museum.